Terminology: Credit Card Processing

 An account opened by a business that wishes to accept credit card payments.
 It is opened through a bank or a credit processing company.

-A financial institution, or bank, that provides a financial account to a merchant for the purpose of collecting proceeds from consumer bank account or credit card payment transactions.
+A financial institution, or bank, that provides a financial account to a merchant for the purpose of collecting proceeds from a consumer bank account or credit card payment transactions.

 The number that a Processor or acquirer generates for each merchant location and uses it to identify the merchant during the processing of daily transactions.